Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 On the other side, healthy and diverse gut flora may increase mood and stress-regulating serotonin production.

-So here, certain meals may help with silent panic attacks, including:
+Interestingly, certain meals may help with silent panic attacks, including:

 In combination with other holistic treatments, diet adjustments may help silence panic episodes like magic.